-Bitcoin is the world’s leading digital currency and continues to grow as people learn about its breakthrough potential as a peer-to-peer digital payment system.
-For a refresher on what Bitcoin is and other things you need to know about Bitcoin, check out the Getting Started page—a collection of essential Bitcoin information, guides, and reviews.
+Bitcoin Cash (BCH) is a top digital currency and continues to grow as people learn about its breakthrough potential as a peer-to-peer digital payment system.
+For a refresher on what Bitcoin Cash is and other things you need to know about BCH, check out the Getting Started page—a collection of essential Bitcoin Cash information, guides, and reviews.

-Here are three steps to help you get started using Bitcoin right now:
+Here are three steps to help you get started using Bitcoin Cash right now:

 Step 1: Download a Bitcoin Wallet

-A Bitcoin wallet is an app or program that allows you send and receive bitcoin.
-Wallets also keep track of your bitcoin balance which is held in one or more bitcoin addresses.
-Generally, wallets also have a feature that keeps a history of your bitcoin transactions.
+A Bitcoin wallet is an app or program that allows you send and receive BCH.
+Wallets also keep track of your BTC balance which is held in one or more bitcoin addresses.
+Generally, wallets also have a feature that keeps a history of your Bitcoin Cash transactions.

 There are many different wallets across various platforms.
 While they all share certain basic functionality, features vary from one wallet to the other so it’s worth learning more about How to Choose a Bitcoin Wallet before downloading the wallet of your choice.